Luming-L/Project/MotifFinding.md

 `-c`: For each entry in A, report the number of hits in B while restricting to -f.
 `-wa`: Write the original entry in A for each overlap.
 `-sorted`: For very large B files, invoke a “sweeping” algorithm that requires position-sorted (e.g.,  `sort  -k1,1  -k2,2n`  for BED files) input.
-When using -sorted, memory usage remains low even for very large files. bedtools intersect -a -b f 1.0 -c -wa -sorted ls ACC*
+When using -sorted, memory usage remains low even for very large files. bedtools intersect -a -b -f 1.0 -c -wa -sorted ls ACC*

 ## overlap